saharLeisiazar/follow-ahead-ros/README.md

 ## Prerequisites:
 1. An occupancy map of the environment
 2. A module to output the position of the human.
 We used ZED2 camera and ZED-ros-wrapper package that publishes '/zed2/zed_node/obj_det/objects' topic.
-You can change the topic in the 'human_traj_pred.py' file.
+You can change this topic in the 'human_traj_pred.py' file.
-3. ROS (Noetic version is preferred)

 ## Getting Started:
+1. ROS (Noetic version is preferred)
-1. Please refer to the installation.txt file to set up the proper version of the libraries.
+2. Please refer to the setup.txt file to install the proper version of the libraries.
-2. Run the '.launch' file using roslaunch
+3. Run the '.launch' file using roslaunch